The Best TEFL Games For AdultsBy Sarah Athanas

 Not all games work well with adults (you can toss Simon Says aside), so I’m going to share a few favorites that are guaranteed to get your adult students out of snore mode and into play mode.

 This always seemed to get my adult classes going, especially when I (the teacher) participated.
 They were so curious to learn juicy facts about me!
-Here’s how you play: Students pick three unusual statements about themselves: two must be true statements, and one must be false.
+Here’s how you play: Students pick three unusual statements about themselves; two must be true statements, and one must be false.
 The goal for the rest of the students is to determine which statement is false.
 This is a great ice-breaker or time filler when your lesson goes shorter than expected.